Sacramental Schedules & Procedures

 Sacrament of the Anointing of the Sick

-Mass with the Sacrament of the Anointing of the Sick takes place the 2nd Tuesday of each month (September – May) at 7:00pm; call the rectory to be anointed.
-The Sacrament is also available by appointment; please call the rectory to schedule, especially prior to surgery or when first entering hospice.
+The Sacrament of the Anointing of the Sick is available by appointment; please call the parish office to schedule, especially prior to surgery or when first entering hospice.
 Please note that this Sacrament is not just to be administered prior to death (Last Rites), but can be administered to those who are seriously sick, the elderly, and even before surgery.